LII41333733/wed-by-ed-designs/README.md

 ## Introduction

-Check out this simple, minimalistic portfolio site for a graphic designer specializing in wedding ivitation designs.
+Check out this simple, minimalistic portfolio site for a graphic designer specializing in wedding invitation designs.

 ## Proof of Concept